XtremeOwnage/WarBot/README.md

 ### Cleaning up channels
 * You can use WarBOT to delete messages from a channel, with the option to filter on pinned, nonpinned, or all messages.

+### New Member Welcome Messages
+* WarBOT can send a greeting message to new users.

 ## Hustle Castle - Specific Features

 ### WAR Prep / War Prep Ending / War Started Reminders